Education and Opportunities for Lebanon (EOL) serves underprivileged school children of all religious faiths throughout Lebanon.

 We had to figure out how to help the largest number of students in the most efficient manner.
 To save costs, we decided not to become a 501(c)(3), but would instead direct the funds we raise through tax-exempt nonprofit organizations.
 EOL selects the schools and projects.
 We monitor all monies and visit the recipients in Lebanon.
 We are a completely volunteer-run organization.

-To date, Education and Opportunities for Lebanon has helped over 11,000 students in 42 schools in every part of the country.
+By the end of 2019, Education and Opportunities for Lebanon will have helped 16,943 students in 81 schools in every part of the country.
 They have benefited from scholarships, computer labs, science labs, safe play areas, warm classrooms and capital projects.

 Although EOL has grown twenty-fold, we are still a small organization, but hope to continue expanding to provide assistance to the underprivileged Lebanese school children we serve.